crhalpin/fetch_podcast/doc/intro.md

 ## Downloading podcasts

-Before the first time you run fetch\_podcast, you'll need to create all the directories mentioned in your feeds.clj, as well as "~/.fetch\_podcast/cache".
+Before the first time you run fetch\_podcast, you will need to create all the directories mentioned in your feeds.clj, as well as "~/.fetch\_podcast/cache".

-On your first run of fetch\_podcast, it is necessary to specify at least "-Fi" as options to initialize some bookkeeping files.
-It is probably a better idea to use "-Ficv" (fetch fresh XML feeds, initialize list of fetched files, catch up, verbose), to see a list of what it wants to download and where these files will be saved.
-This also lets you test your file naming functions.

-If everything looks good, you can then re-run fetch\_podcast with either "-i" or "-iv" to fetch everything previously listed.
+You will probably want to run fetch\_podcast with the "-dv" options, to make sure that your naming functions work as desired.

 You can also specify feed names (PenAddict or FLOSS_Weekly in the above example) to only fetch particular feeds.
 Note that the "-i"